 - Accession Number

-Domenico Ghirlandaio was one of the leading artists of late 15th-century Florence, admired for his portraits, frescoes and numerous altarpieces.
+Domenico Ghirlandaio was one of the leading artists of late fifteenth-century Florence.
 His highly successful studio employed a number of assistants, including Michelangelo as well as Francesco Granacci and Guiliano Bugiardini, both of whom are represented in this gallery.

-St. Michael and St. Dominic are typical of Ghirlandaio's style in their honest detail, brilliant color, and charming linear energy.
-St. Michael is armed against Satan, clothed in a dazzling coat of chain mail and holding a sword.
+Saint Michael, and its companion Saint Dominic nearby [see Related Artworks], are typical of Ghirlandaio's style in their honest detail, brilliant color, and charming linear energy.
+Saint Michael is armed against Satan, clothed in a dazzling coat of chain mail and holding a sword.
 In his other hand, he carries the scales with which he will weigh souls on the Judgment Day.
-In contrast to the idealized beauty of the archangel, St. Dominic is more human in character and depicted with individualized features and greater attention to anatomy.
-Wearing the habit of his order, St. Dominic holds a lily for purity and a book, symbolizing his love of learning.